Dat3SemStartCode/jwtProofOfConcept/README.md

 ### Integration Tests
 **mvn verify**

-This runs the test with Jetty
+This runs the integration tests with Jetty